radiantearth/stac-psc/README.md

 ## History

-This document is based on the [GDAL Project Management Committee Guidelines](https://gdal.org/development/rfc/rfc1_pmc.html#rfc-1) and was accepted by the STAC project board on [instert date].
+This document is based on the [GDAL Project Management Committee Guidelines](https://gdal.org/development/rfc/rfc1_pmc.html#rfc-1) and was accepted by the STAC project board on 2025-03-14.

 The following changes have been made thereafter: <https://github.com/radiantearth/stac-psc/compare/v1...main>